Azzurri dispelling the myth – the pain of change

-The right solution required UKWSL auditors to focus on the key improvements:
+The right solution meant that UKWSL auditors applied the UKWSL MORE model:

-• Minimise the cost per cubic meter by ensuring the most suitable containers are placed on site
+• Minimise the cost per cubic meter by ensuring the most suitable containers are used

-• Rationalise services by ensuring half full bins are not being emptied
+• Rationalise services ensuring half full bins are not being emptied

 Other key elements of the audit included:

-• Comparison with similar sites to demonstrate best practise and uniformity of approach across all UK restaurants
+• Benchmarking with similar sites to demonstrate best practise and uniformity of approach across all UK restaurants

 • Review of site access requirements aimed at reducing collection failure rates